Freedom of establishment and freedom to provide services

 On 7 February 2013, Parliament also adopted a resolution with recommendations to the Commission on the governance of the single market, emphasising the importance of the services sector as a key area for growth, the fundamental character of the freedom to provide services, and the benefits of full implementation of the Services Directive.

-Parliament prioritised proposals on telecommunications, such as regulations for electronic identification (Regulation (EU) No 910/2014) and a ‘Connected Continent’.
-Parliament’s resolution in July 2012 addressed financial services, including basic payment services and mortgage credit (Directive 2014/17/EU).
-It also tackled package travel through a resolution in March 2014.
+Parliament has been actively involved, as a full co-legislator, in the adoption of new legislation dealing with service provision, in particular with regard to credit and retail financial services, insurance services, and transport services..
+Parliament’s resolution in July 2012 addressed financial services, including basic payment services and mortgage credit with Directive 2014/17/EU.
 The Mortgage Credit Directive enforces consumer protection and ensures informed financial capability.
 The Directive on financial markets (Directive 2014/65/EU) promotes transparency.
+More recently, the revision of the Consumer Credit Directive (Directive (EU) 2023/2225) addresses the significant changes that the consumer credit market has experienced following the digital transformation.
+Parliament also tackled package travel through a March 2014 resolution.
 In 2019, Parliament addressed accessibility requirements (Directive (EU) 2019/882) to support citizens with disabilities.
 To bolster this, a resolution in October 2022 proposed an AccessibleEU Centre to unify accessibility experts and professionals.

 In its 17 April 2020 resolution, Parliament recognised the single market as pivotal for Europe’s prosperity and crucial in responding to COVID-19.
 Additionally, in its 19 June 2020 resolution, it stressed the significance of the Schengen area to the EU and urged the Member States to ease movement restrictions and work towards full Schengen integration.